 To filter the list of video encoding presets:

-In Dynamic Media Classic, on the Global Navigation bar, click Setup > Application Setup > Video Presets > Adaptive Video Presets or Single Encoding Presets.
+In Adobe Dynamic Media Classic, on the Global Navigation bar, go to Setup > Application Setup > Video Presets > Adaptive Video Presets or Single Encoding Presets.

 The pages for Adaptive Video Presets and Single Encoding Presets include a table that lists the Active status, Preset name, intended Playback Device, video dimensions, and data rate of each video preset.